Is Rainbow Mountain Worth Visiting?

-One of the main reasons we paid a little extra for our tour was the pick-up time.
-We wanted to get out as early as possible to beat the crowds and RMT leave at 3:30 AM in the morning.
-Most tours will pick you up at around 5 AM so you probably won’t beat the crowds.
+One of the main reasons I paid a little extra for our tour was the pick-up time.
+I wanted to get out as early as possible to beat the crowds and RMT leave at 3:30AM.
+This is essential if you want to reach the mountain before all the snow melts.

 The first section of the tour is a 1.5-hour drive to Cusipata, a town at the foot of the mountain.

 Here we had a buffet breakfast of bananas, bread, yoghurt, cereal, fruit, coffee, and teas.
 Use this time to fill up on coca tea to help you with the altitude.

 Following breakfast, we hopped back on the bus, and it was another 1.5 hours up a narrow winding dirt road to the carpark at the start of the trek.

 After you arrive and a quick briefing from your tour guide, you are free to start the hike.
 RMT gave us roughly 3 hours – 2 hours to the top of rainbow mountain, and then 1 hour down to check out the red valley and then get back down to the bus.

 When you reach the top, hopefully, the weather is on your side.
 You will have amazing 360 views of snow-capped mountain ranges surrounding you, as well the view of Rainbow Mountain.
 Take pictures and enjoy before the crowds build.

 After you finish the trek, the bus will take you back to the place you had breakfast to have lunch and then after than its back to Cusco.

 Trekking Rainbow Mountain is one of many great reasons to visit Peru.
 For more great reasons, including its incredible desert landscapes, check out the post below:

 How Long Does It Take To Hike Rainbow Mountain?